 Our “everything literally made from scratch” menu included:

-- Assorted breads: Onion, black olive, and rosemary
+- Assorted pieces of bread: Onion, black olive, and rosemary

 - Ragu alla bolognese served on tagliatelle

 - Veal roast with vegetable brunoise, lemon, and thyme

 - Baby braised artichokes (which only grow on the island on Lido)